Comments

 Section 8 - Authority and Associated Information

-(35) This Policy is made under the La Trobe University Act 2009.
+(35) These Standards are made under the La Trobe University Act 2009.

 (36) Associated information includes: